mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The creator of a group MUST take the following steps to initialize the group:

-* Fetch ClientInitKeys for the members to be added, and selects a version and ciphersuite according to the capabilities of the members.
-To protect against downgrade attacks, the creator MUST use the `supported_versions` and `supported_ciphersuites` fields in these ClientInitKeys to verify that the chosen version and ciphersuite is the best option supported by all members.
+* Fetch KeyPackages for the members to be added, and selects a version and ciphersuite according to the capabilities of the members.
+To protect against downgrade attacks, the creator MUST use the `supported_versions` and `supported_ciphersuites` fields in these KeyPackages to verify that the chosen version and ciphersuite is the best option supported by all members.

 * Initialize a one-member group with the following initial values (where "0"